C2SM/processing-chain/README.rst

 The Processing Chain was originally developed at Empa_ by the `Atmospheric Modeling and Remote Sensing`_ group.
-The following persons contributed significantly to the initial development:
+The following persons contributed significantly to the initial development (in alphabetic order):

 * Pavle Arsenovic
 * Dominik Brunner